ReavenH/ReavenH.github.io/index.md

 **NOTICE**:
 1. this webpage is continuously under construction, sorry for the inconvenience!
 2. I am currently studying Telecommunication Engineering in Tiangong University, Tianjin, China.
 And I am now `seeking PhD positions related to EE/CS`, since I'm particularly interested in the intersection between Computer Vision and Robotics.
-3. If you are interested, please feel free to contact me: [Zhongming Huang's Gmail (Main account)](reavenhuang@gmail.com).
+3. If you are interested, please feel free to contact me: <reavenhuang@gmail.com>.
 4. My CV can be found [here](https://github.com/ReavenH/ReavenH/blob/main/ZhongmingHuang_CV_ver9.pdf).
 5. Details about my projects can be found on the next sections (with links).